tessercat/daoistic-book/blog/setting-the-bar/content.md

 The old guy used to say that
 in a healthy society,
 promises are easy to keep,
-jobs are easy to do,
+work is easy to do,
-traditions are easy to follow, debts are easy to repay.
+tradition is easy to follow,
+debts are easy to repay.

 He meant that